Q: What kind of results can I expect to see from Pilates?

 Q: Do I need shoes?

-No Shoes are necessary as is it is a no impact activity.
-For hygienic purposes, we as you to wear grip socks in class which helps you to grip the surfaces you are working on and allows you to move more freely in class.
+No shoes are necessary as Pilates is it is a no impact activity.
+For hygienic purposes, we ask you to wear grip socks in class which helps you to grip the surfaces you are working on, and allows you to move more freely in class.
 Don’t worry if you come without, we have socks for sale here starting at $20.00.